-Mozambique is a low-income least developed country (LILDC).
-70% of the population lives below the poverty line.
+Mozambique is a low-income least developed country (LILDC), with 70% of the population living below the poverty line.
 About 65% of Mozambicans live in rural areas and engage in small-scale rain-fed agriculture for the production of staple food and cash crops, as well as rearing livestock.
-The country's economy is based largely on agriculture, which employs roughly 80% of the country's population in mostly subsistence operations.
+The country's economy is based largely on agriculture, which employs roughly 80% of the country's population in mostly subsistence activities.
 Mozambique suffers from regular floods along its principal rivers, particularly in the Zambezi and Limpopo river basins.
-Cyclones also affect the country annually.
-Cholera is endemic in some areas of Mozambique.
+Cyclones also affect the country almost annually.
+Cholera is endemic in some areas.
 Regarding drought risk, the southern and central regions of the country are the most prone.

-Since 2007, OCHA ROSA has been supporting various activities in Mozambique, including:
+Since 2007, OCHA ROSA has supported various activities in Mozambique, including:

-- Facilitating the deployment of UNDAC Team to support to flood disaster
+- Facilitating the deployment of an UNDAC Team to support flood disaster response;

-- Establishing a cluster system together with the UN Resident Coordinator RC for preparedness and response;
+- Establishing a cluster system together with the UN Resident Coordinator for preparedness and response;

 - Humanitarian financing (ECG and CERF Projects)